Kafū, aged forty-one.

 April 20th.

-It was a perfectly clear Sunday.
+It was a splendidly clear Sunday.

 In the morning, I read *Yōkyoku Taizen*.